astroDimitrios/Astronomy/Code/AstPy-4 Solar Images/README.md

 # Solar Images

+***local only*** - doesn't work online in JupyterLab due to glymur and SunPy problems which I cannot resolve

 ## AIM - To access image data on the sun and visualise it in different wavelengths

 **Predict**